Snow White and the Seven Dwarfs (1912 play)

 Snow White and the Seven Dwarfs is a Broadway play that debuted at the Little Theatre on West 44th Street, New York City, on October 31, 1912.
 Based on the stories by the Brothers Grimm, it was produced by Winthrop Ames who had written it under the pseudonym "Jessie Braham White."
-The play, starring Marguerite Clark, met with favorable reviews and became the basis for the 1916 film Snow White, also starring Clark.
+The play, starring Marguerite Clark, was met with favorable reviews and became the basis for the 1916 film Snow White, also starring Clark.